Compare the best cashback credit cards

 Bottom line: is a cashback credit card worth it?

 If you use your credit card regularly, but are still able to pay off your balance each month, a cashback credit card can give you a better return on your spending.
-You’ll earn cashback on all your purchases, which can make a big difference over time, as long as you’re disciplined about using your card.
+You’ll earn cashback on all your purchases, which can make a big difference over time, as long as you’re disciplined about using your card and repaying the balance.

-If you don’t use your card much, or have trouble clearing your monthly balance, you may find a cashback credit card doesn’t represent good value for money, especially if it also charges an annual fee.
+If you don’t use your card much, or have trouble clearing your monthly balance, you may find that a cashback credit card doesn’t represent good value for money – especially if it also charges an annual fee.

 Earn cashback on business spend

-A business credit card is a great way to boost spending power and enjoy a little flexibility in handling your company’s cashflow.
-But on top of this, you can enjoy perks like cashback – potentially on multiple cards, rather than just one.
+A business credit card is one way to boost spending power and enjoy a little flexibility in handling your company’s cashflow.
+And on top of this, you could enjoy perks like cashback.

 Frequently asked questions